-There are two ways to recover from the Suspend mode:
+There are two ways to recover from the "Suspend" mode:

-- 1. Clear the FRZCLK bit.
-This is possible if the CPU is not in the Idle mode. - 2.
-If the CPU is in idle mode, enable the WAKEUPI interrupt (WAKEUPE set).
+- First one is to clear the FRZCLK bit.
+This is possible if the CPU is not in the Idle mode. - Second way, if the CPU is "idle", is to enable the WAKEUPI interrupt (WAKEUPE set).
 Then, as soon as an non-idle signal is seen by the controller, the WAKEUPI interrupt is triggered.
 The firmware shall then clear the FRZCLK bit to restart the transfer.